preciousbetine/preciousbetine/README.md

 - 👀 I’m interested in Website and Software Development
 - 🌱 I’m currently learning React and Redux
 - 💞️ I’m looking to collaborate on some web design projects
-- 📫 You can contact me at preciousbetine@gmail.com
+- 📫 You can contact me via preciousbetine@gmail.com